 What to order: Báhn Mi-style veggie burger or the arugula bistro-style veggie burger

-Stephanie Waring of juice.
-Nashville, McKel Hill of Nutrition Stripped and Laura Lea Goldberg of LL Balanced are all fans of the veggie burgers at Sunflower Cafe.
+Stephanie Waring of Juice Nashville, McKel Hill of Nutrition Stripped and Laura Lea of LL Balanced are all fans of the veggie burgers at Sunflower Cafe.
 Stephanie usually opts for the traditional sunflower-style burger (sundried tomato spread, red onions, field greens, tomato and garlic aioli), while Mckel orders her veggie burger Bánh Mi style, with no bun and on lettuce with sesame kale, bean and corn salad, and Bánh slaw.
 Laura Lea goes for the arugula bistro-style veggie burger and, like McKel, orders hers on a bed of greens without the bun.

 McKel Hill of Nutrition Stripped